Collections

-Plesiosaurus Fossil Collection
+Plesiosaurus Fossil Teeth

 Plesiosaurus was a large marine sauropterygian reptile that lived in the Jurassic Period.
 Distinguished by a small head, long slender neck, and two pairs of large paddles (fins).
 Plesiosaurs ate Belemnites (squid-like creatures) and fish.
 These predators gave live birth in open water.
 Roughly twice the size of a grown man, half their length was neck!
 Explore our selection of teeth, which is regularly updated with new items discovered during our travels.